 In an article published in The Guardian, British author Jessie Greengrass wonders why so few pregnant women are represented in literature – which reminds us of the question asked by Marie Darrieussecq on the back cover of her motherhood memoir Le bébé (2013).
 In an article entitled “Childbirth in literature”, Carol Poston2 also tries to understand why such an overwhelming life experience is so rarely described in literature.
 The main reason, according to her is that the experiences of women are not considered as having a universal, and for that matter a literary, value.
 Because it is so closely related to sexuality, childbirth reveals the remnants of animality in the human experience, and for a long time, it was the reason why it was kept away from what deemed acceptable in literary experience.
 Even though the taboo on sexuality was lifted in 20th-century literature, childbirth remained clouded in mystery.
 She also showed that, in order for this event to be integrated in a literary representation of human experience, it was often described from the point of view of an outside observer.
 This was mostly true of literature written before the 20th century, but it has had an impact ever since.
-When the scene of childbirth is not simply eluded, it is described from a distance, or from an ajdoining room – just think of the childbirth scene in Anna Karenina (1877), which is mainly experienced by her husband Levin as a brutal, inhuman event.
+When the scene of childbirth is not simply eluded, it is described from a distance, or from an ajdoining room – just think of the childbirth scene in Anna Karenina (1877), which is mainly experienced by the protagonist Kitty’s husband Levin as a brutal, inhuman event.
 In Charlotte Perkin Gilman’s The Yellow Wallpaper (1892), which describes the main character’s post-partum depression, the scene of childibirth, as well as the baby herself, remain outside of the field of representation.

 The first direct representations of childbirth appear in 20th-century literature, but even then, it is often narrated by a thid party: a relative, a nurse or a doctor.
 As Maria Kreppel3 remarks in her article, while it is common to read first-person accounts of a character’s death, it is hard to find first-person narratives of women giving birth, even in the modernist period.
 In general, the privileged point of view is that of the doctor, and the medical instution in its broader definition.
 The medical discourse which is used to describe childbirth makes it rational and removes its subversive edge.
 British sociologist Ann Oakley4 has shown how the takeover of medical discourse has served to “socialise” childbirth, that is, place it on the side not of nature but culture.
 Adrienne Rich has studied the way obstetrical discourse literally alienated women from their own experience of childbirth by substituting their words with those of science.
 Tess Cosslett says